Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Abstract

 This allows us to make the first steps in computing {\it affine Thom polynomials}.
 Classical Thom polynomials count how many fibers of a generic proper map of a smooth variety have a prescribed collection of singularities, and our affine version addresses the same question for generic polynomial maps of affine algebraic varieites.
 This notion is also motivated by developing an intersection-theoretic approach to tropical correspondence theorems: they can be reduced to the computation of affine Thom polynomials, because the fundamental class of a variety in the affine cohomology is encoded by the tropical fan of this variety.

-The first concrete answer that we obtain is the affine version of what were, historically speaking, the first three Thom poylnomials -- the Plucker formulas for the degree and the number of cusps and nodes of a projectively dual curve.
-This, in particular, classifies toric varieties, whose projective dual is a hypersurface, computes the tropical fan of the variety of double tangent hyperplanes to a toric variety, and describes the Newton polytope of the hypersurface of non-Morse polynomials of a given degree.
+The first concrete answer that we obtain is the affine version of what were, historically speaking, the first three Thom polynomials -- the Pl\"ucker formulas for the degree and the number of cusps and nodes of a projectively dual curve.
+This, in particular, characterizes toric varieties, whose projective dual is a hypersurface, computes the tropical fan of the variety of double tangent hyperplanes to a toric variety, and describes the Newton polytope of the hypersurface of non-Morse polynomials of a given degree.
 We also make a conjecture on the general form of affine Thom polynomials -- a key ingredient is the $n$-ary fan, generalizing the secondary polytope.
+14C17, 32M10, 14T05, 14M25, 14M10, 14N15